Tosox/Animations-and-Visuals-Overhaul/README.md

 * Metal Bottle

 ### Other Changes
-* Fixed Tourniquet world model
 * Fixed animations times

 ## TODO

-- [x] Edit texture for "Sparkling Water"
-- [x] Modify animation for "Chlortetracycline"
+- [ ] Ask authors for permission
-- [x] Edit texture for "Beard's Tea"
-- [x] Remove kevlar animations
 - [ ] Fix camera anim for "The Beak"
-- [ ] Ask authors for permission
 - [ ] Fix busyhands bug for "Survival Kit"
-- [ ] Check more world models
-- [ ] Edit animation times

 ## Sources